quanterall/HaskellMaterials/basics/01-values-and-functions.md

 5. Define a function that takes a radius of type `Float` and returns the area of a circle[0].

-6. Define a function `calculateBMI` that takes a `Float` representing weight and an `Int` representing height in centimeters and returns the person's BMI.
+6. Define a function `calculateBMI` that takes a `Float` representing weight in kilograms and an `Int` representing height in centimeters and returns the person's BMI.

 #### Exercise notes (Functions)